-Based on previous research, it can be explained that the various learning needs of physical education are integrated with other subjects, namely: (1) understanding the different learning objectives of physical education so that there is need for equalization of understanding, (2) interest in the current physical education learning change (3) possible implementation of integrated physical education learning in the future, and (4) obstacles to integrated learning of physical education (Galih, 2013: 8).
+Based on previous research, it can be explained that the various learning needs of physical education are integrated with other subjects, namely: (1) understanding the different learning objectives of physical education so that there is need for equalization of understanding, (2) interest in the current physical education learning change (3) possible implementation of integrated physical education (Galih, 2013: 8).
 From these findings, the development of physical education learning model is based on integrative approach.